Skip to content

 A posed skeleton found in the ATM caves covered over by limestone.

-I visited these caves as part of a weekend excursion during my time at an archaeology field school called BVAR (Belize Valley Archaeological Reconnaissance Project), so I was visiting under different circumstances than most, though I still visited the ATM Caves as a tourist.
+I visited these caves as part of a weekend excursion during my time at an archaeology field school called BVAR (The Belize Valley Archaeological Reconnaissance Project), so I was visiting under different circumstances than most, though I still visited the ATM Caves as a tourist.

 What are the ATM Caves like?

-Inside the ATM Caves are beautiful limestone formations and signs of human presence that are over 1000 years old!
-Everything from potsherds to intact pottery, signs of old fires, and even human skeletons litter this cavern.
+Inside of the ATM Caves are beautiful limestone formations and signs of human presence that are over 1000 years old!
+Everything from shards to intact pottery, signs of old fires, and even human skeletons litter this cavern.

 Seeing what’s in these caves and learning their history is a unique experience that can leave you with a deep appreciation for the depths of human desperation.
 Caves are sacred to the Maya, and their use of caves was not always a positive one.
 I’ll let you learn the stories yourself when you go there.
 (I can’t tell you everything, that would spoil the trip!)

 Going in, I expected the caves to be cold (from my experience with caves in North Idaho).
 They are definitely colder than the outside temperature, but still quite warm.
-There’s no need to bundle up!
+Unless you’re used to much warmer weather, there’s no need to bundle up!

 What to Know Beforehand

-Instead, I’ll tell you some things you should know before you schedule a tour of the caves.
+Instead of telling the story of the caves, I’ll tell you some things you should know before you schedule a tour.
 There are many things I didn’t know about that led to extra expenses and preparation.

 Here are some things you’ll be doing as you make your way through the cave: